DeveloperNoShinigami/Eidolon-Unchained/docs/research_entries.md

 ## ⭐ Star Requirements

 The `required_stars` value gates access to higher‑tier research.
 Star costs should scale with entry complexity and reward.
+If omitted, star costs fall back to the entry type: 0 for `basic` or `crafting`, 1 for `advanced` or `ritual`, and 2 for `forbidden` entries.

 ## 📊 Task Tiers